AnthonyEdwardStark3000/ObsidianNotes/Dotnet - Harsha.md

 ```

  **`[FromBody]` tells ASP.NET Core “deserialize the JSON request body into this parameter.”
 Without it, ASP.NET Core looks in query string/route values, leaving body values as null.**

+**Input formatters**
+  Internal classes in Asp.Net core used to transform the request body into